 Azure builds its policies based on several best practices.
 These practices include (among others):

-Google parses out its IAM policy by defining who (the identity) can access what data (their role) as that data is contained in what resource.
+Google Cloud Platform parses out its IAM policy by defining who (the identity) can access what data (their role) as that data is contained in what resource.
 Permissions are granted to groups of roles, and those roles are granted to individual group members.

 Utilizing the best practices and policies set out by today’s public cloud providers offers their users the opportunity to reduce the complexity that arises from the marriage of their cloud-based and proprietary computing environments.

 IAM Programming helps to unravel Cloud Complexity Chaos